Bias-Optimal Bounds for SGD: A Computer-Aided Lyapunov Analysis: Introduction

+For short step-sizes $\gamma L \in (0,1)$, our bounds provide better constants than what was previously known.
+More interesting, we prove that our bound is bias-optimal for both the expected average function value gap and the expected ergodic function value gap.
+The setting $\gamma L \in [1,2)$ is more delicate to summarize.
+Our bounds are totally new, in the sense that this setting was never studied before.
+More importantly, they reveal and suggest non-trivial interactions between the bias and variance terms which, up to our knowledge, were never observed before.
+We now split our discussion between the critical and large step-sizes.

+For large step-sizes $\gamma L \in (1,2)$, we prove that our bound is bias-optimal for the expected average function value gap.
+A striking feature of this bound is that the variance term has an impractical exponential grow with time, which is a phenomenon previously unobserved.
+We were not able to prove formally that this variance term cannot be improved, but our numerical experiments (see more details in the dedicated section) suggest that one cannot avoid a variance term diverging with time whilst keeping an optimal bias term.
+However, if we allow for a slightly worse bias term, hence deviating from the bias-optimal setting, this variance may be uniformly bounded with respect to $T$ (see Lemma \ref{S2::th:large subopt} for more details).
+Of course, those considerations about the variance are irrelevant in the interpolation regime, where $\sigma_*^2=0$.

+Regarding the critical step-size $\gamma L = 1$, it is natural to conjecture that the optimal bias should be $\tfrac{L}{2 T}$, which is the limiting optimal bias as $\gamma L \to 1$.
+This constant $\tfrac{L}{2 T}$ plays a particular role, because it is also the infimum of the optimal biases for $\gamma L \in (0,2)$, and is also the best constant for GD.
+We prove that it is possible to obtain a bound for which the bias term is arbitrarily close to $\tfrac{L}{2 T}$, but that it comes at the cost of a constant variance term which diverges.
+We moreover conjecture that it is not possible to derive a bound with a bias term equal to $\tfrac{L}{2 T}$ when $\gamma L =1$, which we support by numerical evidence.

-As a by-product, our new bounds for SGD with the step-size $\gamma L=1$ makes it possible to study the stochastic proximal algorithm through the lens of SGD.
-To the best of our knowledge, we establish the first complexity guarantees for this method in a general convex nonsmooth setting.
+We highlight that the study of the critical step-size $\gamma L=1$ in the convex smooth setting is novel.
+This in turn unlocks the study of the \emph{stochastic proximal algorithm}, by viewing it as an instance of SGD applied to regularized functions.
+To the best of our knowledge, we establish the first complexity guarantees for this method in a general convex nonsmooth setting, considering possibly functions which do not have a full domain.
+This is presented in Section \ref{SA::sec:prox}.